Malta: Suspect in Caruana Galizia murder may get pardon for name of killer | DW | 19.11.2019

 Read more: Malta in the eye of a financial tempest

-With help from Interpol, Malta police arrested several people last week as part of a high-profile money laundering scheme, some of whom are believed to be tied to the murder.
+With help from Interpol, Maltese police arrested several people last week as part of a high-profile money laundering scheme, some of whom are believed to be tied to the murder.

-Three men are currently facing trial over the case, but none of them are thought to have masterminded the attack.
+Three men are currently facing trial over the attack, but none of them are thought to have masterminded it.

 es/rt (AFP, AP)